ivan-markov-666/selenium-custom-java-frame/README.md

 2. Set up environment variables for Java.
 3. Install IDE that supports JAVA by your choice.
 4. Add TestNG to your IDE.
-5. Download the last version of chromedriver.exe, geckodriver.exe etc.
-6. Download and install Chrome and Firefox browsers and make sure that you start them once after the installation.
+5. Download and install Chrome and/or Firefox browsers and make sure that you start them once after the installation.
-7. Clone the repository.
+6. Clone the repository.
-8. Put downloaded WebDrivers from Step 5 inside the "drivers" folder at the project's root.
-9. Add the "drivers" folder from the project's root to the "PATH" environment variables.
-10. If you opened the IDE - restart it.
-11. Open the automation framework by your IDE.
+7. Open the automation framework by your IDE.
+8. Maven will automatically download all dependencies including WebDriverManager (which will automatically manage browser drivers).
-12. Read the readme.rd file to understand how to use the framework.
+9. Read the README.md file to understand how to use the framework.
-13. Enjoy and automate with pleasure!
+10. Enjoy and automate with pleasure!

 ###	Software dependencies
 The dependencies will be downloaded automatically by Maven.